isomerpages/moe-blangahrisepri/_our-curriculum/Mathematics.md

 	</p>

 <p><strong>Math Star Award</strong></p>

-<p style="text-align: center;"><em>Hard work&nbsp;</em><em>&nbsp;Perseverance = Success</em></p>
-<p>The Math Star Award recognises students who have exhibited proficiency and shown exceptional potential in mastering mathematics.
-The award nurtures a sense of pride and encouragement in learning mathematics.
-Students are inspired and motivated to pursue excellence in the subject.
+<p>The Math Star Award goes beyond top scores; it celebrates the growth mindset of our students.
+Each term, we recognize those who show significant improvement and a determined approach to Math.
+We value grit, the powerful combination of passion and perseverance that fuels students to tackle challenges and achieve long-term goals.
+This award acknowledges students who are determined and resilient, sticking with Math and not giving up when faced with difficulties.
+In doing so, it fosters a love of learning that extends far beyond the classroom.
 </p>